PatatoBy/AnAdvisor/README.md

 Personal repository used to store (and share) things regarding Data Mining

 ## [`/Presentation.pptx`](/Presentation.pptx)
- - Contains general foresights for the development of the project
+ - Contains initial foresights for the development of the project

 ## [`/Project/`](/Project/)
  - Contains codebase and datasets of the project